Integrated Pest Management (IPM)

 For example we look at strawberry varieties and growing techniques to improve crop hardiness and disease resistance, which includes a strong focus on flavour and nutritional components.

 At this time, we feel that a complete elimination of all agriculture chemicals is not a realistic goal in the short term.
-The use of safe, low residual crop protection agents, with precise timing (when the pests are present) reduce the need and use of pesticides.
+The use of safe, low residual crop protection agents, with precise timing (when the pests are present or during times of high pressure conditions for disease and traces of disease are noted) reduce the need and use of pesticides and fungicides.

-We monitor our fields daily; this ensures that we stay on top of any potential pest issues.
-When needing to address a pest issue, we review our options which include;
+We monitor our fields daily; this ensures that we stay on top of any potential pest or disease issues.
+When needing to address an issue regarding pest/disease, we review our options which include;

 - Introduction of biologicals to the crop (good bugs to control the populations of bad bugs – ie predator mites)

-- Use of organic pesticides (BFA approved sprays)
+- Use of organic pesticides and fungicides (BFA approved sprays)

 - Conventional pesticides (regulated by the APVMA)

-The decision on how to proceed is based on all collated data available – from our daily crop monitoring, what steps have been utilized and how severe the pest issue is etc.
+The decision on how to proceed is based on all collated data available – from our daily crop monitoring, what steps have been utilized and how severe the issue is.

 Our farm adheres to Australian Laws and regulations including WPH&S requirements for the application of agriculture chemicals.
 We want to protect the health and safety of our family, our staff and our consumers.